neilgebhard/neilgebhard.com/posts/why-do-we-need-webpack.md

 Webpack is a module bundler.
 It combines all of the files of a project (JavaScript, JSX, CSS, etc.) into one single file for production.
 In short, the benefits of using Webpack in your project are **modularity and network performance**.

 Modularity allows you to break down your codebase into many small files.
 This makes your application easier to work on and digest.
+It also makes blocks of code re-usable.
 This is especially important for large projects and team environments.

 The network performance boost relates to HTTP requests.
 Each script tag loading a JavaScript file makes an HTTP request.
 Every HTTP request has a latency penalty attached to it.
 Allowing the browser to load a single file removes that penalty.